ovace/art/essays/how-to-learn-anything.md

 ## English

-If you don't know English, you cannot make any real developments on any knowledge domain.
+If you don't know English, you cannot make any real developments on any knowledge domain: **you are useless**.

 Learn English before you do anything else.